 Now, just because it's essential doesn't mean you need to make hard work of it.
 There are a variety of ways that you can make your admin duties easier and ultimately save yourself bags of time.
 A lot of it is down to organisation and giving yourself the best chance of completing your tasks whilst leaving plenty of time to focus on your other business requirements.

-Here are 10 quick admin tips that can help you run your small business effectively:
+Here are ten quick admin tips that can help your business effectively:

 Carve out some time on a Monday morning (or whichever day your working week starts on) to organise your admin requirements for the week.
-Just like going to the gym, for example, it's important to set some time apart for this to avoid the work spiralling out of control.
+Just like going to the gym, for example, it is important to set some time apart for this to avoid the work spiraling out of control.
 Once you have your week organised you will find it's so much easier to get through all of your admin needs and you will also feel much better for it too!

 To-do lists can be an incredibly effective way of organising your admin requirements and also give you something to work towards completing.
-You can make this part of your Monday morning organisation too.
+You can make this part of your Monday morning organisation too, or use our Ultimate Cheat Sheet on Streamlining Admin Processes.
 No matter what else happens that week, make a promise to yourself that you'll finish the jobs on that list, otherwise, they start to build up and spill into other weeks.

 Studies have shown that breaking down larger jobs into smaller, more manageable activities can make a project much more bearable and achievable.
 If there's an admin job that you have been putting off because of the sheer size of it, try to break it down into a number of smaller jobs.
 You will soon find that as you start ticking these smaller jobs off your list that you have finished the larger task at hand.